Biography - Music From My Soul

-His indigenous cultural connections are to the ‘Spirit of Land’ people near Warra, Dalby, Jimbour, Chinchilla and western Bunya Mountains, as well as to Cherbourg community, and the 'Undumbi' people near Glass House Mountains.
+His indigenous cultural connections are to the ‘Spirit of Land’ people near Warra, Dalby, Jimbour, Chinchilla and western Bunya Mountains, and to the 'Undumbi' people near Glass House Mountains.

 Jon also has cultural connections to Vanuatu, specifically to Walaha Passage - Nduindui on Aoba Island, to Belavoko - Pic Malo on Malo Island, and thru kustom adoption to Ambrym Island.

 His Mother and two Aunties were popular local professional singers much admired for their vocal harmonies.
 His South Sea Islander Grandmother was famous for her garden parties.
 Inky as a youngster was soon expected to become part of the entertainment at these successful fundraising events.

 He later joined local band Main Course and learned more about the art of live performance at pubs alongside his musically talented Cousins.

 Joining the Queensland Railways, Jon traveled widely through South East and Western Queensland.
 He suddenly felt a strong desire to learn the guitar, like his Aboriginal Father.
 A fellow worker (who kept a guitar in the boot of his car) was only too happy to lend it to Jon and to teach him basic chords.
 Hours of dedicated practice followed...

 [Photo: Jon Vea Vea viewing the Aboriginal river stories depicted on the Pinkanjinnie monument at Wallumbilla, where he lived and worked for Qld Railways.]